 - 1. Test Date: The date on which the survey project is conducted. - 2.
 Construction Type: The construction type that is being surveyed (ex.
 Mill and 1.5-inch lift). - 3.
 Route: The roadway on which the project is performed (ex.
 HWY 52). - 4.
 Route Direction: The direction which is being surveyed (N, S, E, W). - 5.
 Lanes in Direction: The number of lanes in the survey direction. - 6.
 Lift: The lift which is being surveyed (ex.
-Wear, non-wear, etc.). - 7.
+Wear and non-wear). - 7.
 RDM Survey Starting Station: The station at which the project is begun.
 For example, if the first section begins at STA 90+00, then 90+00 would be the stating station. - 8.
 Project Name: The name assigned to project.
 Recommended to be the agency project ID. - 9.
 Number of Sensor: The number of radar sensors attached to the cart.
 Generally, is 3. - 10.
 Location: The location at which the project is performed (ex.
 HWY 52 S near Zumbrota at Exit 61). - 11.
 Collected By: Operator and data recorder names. - 12.
-Y Reference: The Y reference used to assign offset measurements.
+Y Reference: The Y-reference used to assign offset measurements.
 Usually taken to be the longitudinal joint. - 13.
-Y-reference Side: The side of the cart that Y-reference is on.
-Always specified as left. - 14.
+Lateral Offset Reference Side: The side of the cart that Lateral Offset reference is on.
+Specified as left for lanes 2 and 3 and right for lane 1. - 14.
 Comments: Project specific comments. - 15.
 Log GPS: Select if GPS is being logged. - 16.
 Survey Wheel Calibration: Select if survey wheel calibration was checked or performed. - 17.
 Swerve Calibration: Check if swerve calibration was performed. - 18.
 Left Serial #: The serial number associated with the left sensor. - 19.
 Middle Serial #: The serial number associated with the middle sensor. - 20.
 Right Serial #: The serial number associated with the right sensor. - 21.
 Left Offset: The offset of the left sensor from center of the cart.
-Left offset is positive and right offset is negative. - 22.
+Always a positive number. - 22.
 Center Offset: The offset of the center sensor from center of the cart.
-Left offset is positive and right offset is negative.
+Always zero for 1 and 3 antenna setups.